spack/spack/lib/spack/docs/containers.rst

 If you already have a Spack environment installed on your system, you can share the binaries as an OCI compatible container image.
-To get started you just have to configure and OCI registry and run ``spack env image``.
+To get started you just have to configure and OCI registry and run ``spack buildcache push``.

 .. code-block:: console